 dstBaseGasAmountparameter: this will allow the deSwap API backend to correctly calculate the recommended gas fee to include (former execution fee, a small amount of the intermediary token that incentivizes anyone to execute the transaction on the destination chain).

-dstChainTokenOutRecipientparameter to the address of your operator smart contract rather than the user wallet's address.
-This is extremely important as we agreed that the resulting amount of target tokens will be transferred to the operator smart contract which will be called in the same atomic transaction performing the operation you've encoded above.
+dstChainTokenOutRecipientparameter to the address of your adapter smart contract rather than the user wallet's address.
+This is extremely important as we agreed that the resulting amount of target tokens will be transferred to the adapter smart contract which will be called in the same atomic transaction performing the operation you've encoded above.